 Pomegranates are eaten because the seeds are symbolic of the many commandments in the Torah that Jews must fulfill.

 Another popular ritual is to walk to a river or stream and recite special prayers of penitence.
-Afterwards, one throws breadcrumbs in the river, to symbolically cast away sins.
+Afterward, one throws breadcrumbs in the river, to symbolically cast away sins.